Visiting the fascinating country of the Netherlands

 Do you want whipped cream with your apple pie?
 The answer is always yes on vacation.

-4. Staying on a canal in Amsterdam was worth it – the canals in Amsterdam are beautiful.
-They are different than the ones found in Venice (which are also awesome).
-I am not going to lie, hotels in Amsterdam are expensive.
-Since the cost would be high we chose to stay in a boutique hotel.
-Our room had a small nook that looked onto the water.
-It was a funky place to drink morning coffee and talk about plans for the day.
+The canals in Amsterdam are beautiful, different from the ones found in Venice (which are also excellent).
+I am not going to lie.
+Hotels in Amsterdam are expensive.
+Since the cost would be high, we chose to stay in a boutique hotel.
+Our room had a small nook that looked at the water.
+It was a funky place to drink morning coffee and discuss plans for the day.
 It was a splurge, but well worth it.

 We stayed at Hotel Sebastian's in Amsterdam.
 It was right on one of the main canals near the train station.